EsoCoding/gtk-d-makefile/README.md

 # Gtk-d

-**Gtk-d is unofficial mix of [Gtk_D](https://github.com/KonstantIMP/gtk_d) and [GtkD](https://gtkd.org/) version with some features**
+**Gtk-d is unofficial mix of [Gtk_D](https://github.com/KonstantIMP/gtk_d) and [GtkD](https://gtkd.org/) version with some extra features**

 ## Description

 This is another Gtk-d version for Gtk-4 and some other Gtk libs like Adwaita, Shumate, Gstreamer.
-I am planning to add some more library's and add some extra options like a extending templates
+I am planning to add some more library's and add some extra options like a extending templates.
+If you need help you or if you want discuss, talk, support please join us at https://matrix.to/#/#gtk-d:matrix.org

 | Library  | Submodule name | Description |